OfficeDev/office-js-docs-pr/docs/concepts/browsers-used-by-office-web-add-ins.md

 For more information about these options, see [Support older Microsoft webviews and Office versions](../develop/support-ie-11.md).

 Also, Trident+ doesn't support some HTML5 features such as media, recording, and location.
-To learn more, see [Determine the browser the add-in is running in at runtime](../develop/support-ie-11.md#determine-the-browser-the-add-in-is-running-in-at-runtime).
+To learn more, see [Determine the webview the add-in is running in at runtime](../develop/support-ie-11.md#determine-the-webview-the-add-in-is-running-in-at-runtime).

 ## Troubleshoot EdgeHTML and WebView2 (Microsoft Edge) issues